Rebecca A. Tuuri

 Rebecca Tuuri joined the University of Southern Mississippi history faculty in the fall of 2013.
 She is a native of the Gulf South—growing up in New Orleans and then attending Rice University in Houston for BAs in history and studio art.
 She then ventured north, earning her PhD in U.S. women’s and gender history from Rutgers University, only to return south to teach first at Tulane and now at USM.

-Finally, Tuuri is a member of the USM Center for Black Studies and Center for the Study of the Gulf South and is a board member of the Gulf South Historical Association.
-She is also the recent winner of a Moody Foundation research grant from the Lyndon Baines Johnson Presidential Library.
+Finally, Tuuri is a member of Center for the Study of the Gulf South, the Center for Black Studies, Center for Women and Gender Studies at Southern Miss, and she and is a board member of the Gulf South Historical Association.
+She is the winner of a 2016 NEH Summer Stipend and a 2015 Moody Foundation research grant from the Lyndon Baines Johnson Presidential Library.